postcss/postcss/API.md

 Plugins can come in three formats:

 1. A function.
 PostCSS will pass the function a `Root` node as the first argument.
 2. An object with a `postcss` method.
 PostCSS will use that method as described in #1.
 3. Another `PostCSS` instance.
 PostCSS will copy plugins from that instance to this one.

-Plugin functions should mutate the passed `Root` node and return nothing (`undefined`), or return a new `Root` node.
+Plugin functions should mutate the passed `Root` node and return nothing, or return a new `Root` node.

 ```js